 The Halfords sponsored event was well attended.
 Several US Pro's were invited and raced at this event.

 Charly Litsky was racing as well as announcing that day.
 This kind of down-hill track was better layed out then a year before and the weather was just fine.
-In the pictures underneath Greg Esser jumping, Andy Patterson going for an ice-cream and Charlie Litsky coming down the hill.
+In the pictures underneath Greg Esser jumping, Andy Patterson going for an ice-cream and Charlie Litsky coming down the hill on his cruiser.

-Led by its club chairman Jan Leenders the organization was of high standard.
+Under leadership of its club chairman Jan Leenders the organization was of high standard.
 Over 5.000 visitors/spectators in 2 days that was just great and unprecedented.
 Also riders from the USA took part: Charlie Litsky, Andy Patterson, Kathy Schachel and her brother John Schachel, Mike Salido and others.National TV was present, bicycle trial demo's by Spanish specialist Andreu Codina, and all kinds of other activities were organized.
-Number of entries: 750and number of countries present: 6.
+Number of entries: 750 and number of countries present: 6.
 AVRO TV, one of the leading public TV stations at the time, broadcasted the event on TV on August 23rd.
-1982.
+1982 (national TV).

 Results 1st.
+I.BMX.F.
 Open European Championship at Beek & Donk, Holland:

 1. Rogier Renders 1.
 Maurice Reurich